marzi-heidari/appl-cdfsl/README.md

 ## Datasets
-The following datasets are used for evaluation in this challenge:
+The following datasets are used for evaluation:

 ### Source domain: